naturenurtureelite/Legal-AI/README.md

 ------------------------------------------------------------------------------------

+**VECSIM_GREEDY_LENGTH**
 -------------------------------------------------------------------------------------------------------------------------
 For running Vecsim Greedy length the instructions are as follows:-

-For ensembling the supervised algorithms please run,
+For ensembling the supervised algorithms using Vecsim Greedy Length please run,

 **python tead_graph_greedylength.py supervised**